Thoq-jar/fakellama/README.md

 I made this because I wanted to pick between o3-mini high, medium and low, but Jetbrains AI doesn't support that.

+> Note: It does now but i stopped using Jetbrains AI so uuuh

 ## Setup
 ### Prerequisites:
 - Deno 2.0 or later